appt-org/appt-website/src/data/code-samples/en/input-errors/swift-ui.md

 # Input errors - SwiftUI

-In SwiftUI, we recommend using a [`Text`](https://developer.apple.com/documentation/swiftui/text) or [`Label`](https://developer.apple.com/documentation/swiftui/label) views to indicate an error.
+In SwiftUI, we recommend using [`Text`](https://developer.apple.com/documentation/swiftui/text) or [`Label`](https://developer.apple.com/documentation/swiftui/label) views to indicate an error.
 The error message should also be posted to assistive technologies by using an [`accessibility announcement`](../Techniques/accessibility-announcement.md).

-You could also use a third party library to displaying instructions.
-Unfortunately, accessibility is often not considered in the implementations.

 ```swift
 @State private var showError = false